 Listen to the episode here.
 Timestamp 04:05-05:43.

-Pros and Cons of the Democratic Leadership Style
+Pros and Cons of the Transactional Leadership Style

 The transactional leader is a high achiever as he can ensure that deadlines are always met.
 There is likely a high level of structure within the team because he is very clear about his expectations.
 However, unlike democratic leadership, team spirit and morale can suffer if leaders ignore the sentiments of team members.